 2 yellow onions, washed and peeled

-- Remove Corned Beef from package.
+- Remove Corned Beef from the package.
 Wash, pat dry, and place into a large pot.
 Add onions and seasoning packet into a large pot.
-Fill pot with 12 quarts of water.
+Fill the pot with 12 quarts of water.
 Bring to a rolling boil.
-Reduce heat to medium low, cover pot with a lid, and simmer for about 3 hours.
+Reduce heat to medium-low, cover pot with a lid, and simmer for about 3 hours.